RVing Through Alaska with Kids: Our Wild and Wonderful Adventure

 Visited the summer solstice festival at Moose Pass.

-Took a 6-hour boat tour of Kenai Fjords National Park—one of the absolute highlights of the trip.
+Took a 6-hour boat tour of Kenai Fjords National Park with Alaska Collection —one of the absolute highlights of the trip.
 We saw orcas, sea lions, puffins, glaciers calving into the sea, and felt tiny in the best possible way.
+The guide tour and captain was a profressional, and the tour itself was mesmerizing.
 The kids were completely engaged, which says a lot!
+Do take into account that the boat can easily get bumpy, especially when you get to the open ocean, and motion sickness hits hard to those of us who are more sensitive.
+There are OTC meds that help overcome this entirely.

 We packed a lot into those four days, but it didn’t feel rushed.
 There’s so much to do in Seward, and it was the perfect way to ease into the rhythm of RV life.